bitcoin/bitcoin/doc/build-windows.md

 Windows Server SKUs.
 In addition, it is available [only for 64-bit versions of Windows](https://msdn.microsoft.com/en-us/commandline/wsl/install_guide).

+For Windows 10 systems with the Fall Creators Update applied (version >= 16215.0) use the Windows Store to install Ubuntu.
+Search for "Linux" in the Windows Store and install the free "Ubuntu" application.
+Full instructions are available on the above link.

 To get the bash shell, you must first activate the feature in Windows.

 1. Turn on Developer Mode